atsyhan/OpenAiApiTest/README.md

 ## Features

-- Reads data from a CSV file.
+- Reads data from a CSV file set in `appsettings.json`.
 - Sends each row to the OpenAI API for categorization.
 - Outputs the category and subcategory for each row.